Bridging the Gap: How Hunter Gargan Balances Work, Family, and Electrical Technology

 By the time he graduated high school at 17-years old, Hunter Gargan knew his way around welding, fabricating and electrical systems, having watched his grandfather and stepdad in the field all his life.
 By the time he was 25-years old, he had his own strong electrical skill set, but came to realize the benefits of a formal education that would expand his knowledge and potentially a more successful career.

-Hunter was working as Lead Man for an electrical company when he decided it was time to up his game and specialize in Electrical Technology with a certificate of achievement from Carrington College.
+Hunter was working as Lead Man for an electrical company when he decided it was time to up his game and specialize in Electrical Technology with a certificate of completion from Carrington College.
 But now he has a family: Ashley and their three children between the ages of two and five-years old.
 Could they make it happen?

 What convinced you formal education was the right choice?